-by Texas Homesteader
+by Texas Homesteader ~

-*this post contains an affiliate link
+*contains affiliate link

-Like many of the things I’ve learned to make myself, I was shocked at how easy and inexpensive pasta is to make and how few basic ingredients are involved.
-Had I really become so far removed from my food that I was under the misconception that it was too difficult to provide this for myself??
-And I’ve experimented recently with making flavored 3-color Pasta too!
+Like many of the things I’ve since learned to make myself, I was shocked at how easy and inexpensive pasta was to make and how few basic ingredients are involved.

 Wanna be amazed?
 Here’s how easily it all comes together.

-Easy Pasta-Making Steps
+Easy Homemade Pasta-Making Steps

-Today I took advantage of the oregano I recently harvested & dried from my garden.
+Today I also took advantage of the oregano I recently harvested & dried from my garden.
 I sprinkled about 1/2 teaspoon of the powdered dried oregano right into the flour.
 This will add an Italian flavor to my pasta.
-Finally I added 1/2 teaspoon of salt and stirred it all together with a fork.

-Then I made a little well in the middle of my flour mountain and cracked an egg into it.
+I made a little well in the middle of my flour mountain and cracked an egg into it.
 I stirred the egg with my fork until it was mixed well.
-Then I slowly added 1/2 cup water, stirring with my fork and gradually incorporating more & more flour until it became thicker.

 Finally I mixed it all together with my hands as it became a dough.
-I knead it until it’s smooth. (maybe around 4 minutes) The dough is then divided into 3 equalish pieces and covered with a towel, allowing it to rest for 15 minutes.
+I knead it until it’s smooth. (maybe around 4 minutes)

 Rolling Out The Pasta Dough

 After the dough has rested you can roll out the pasta dough and cut it to the length & width you like.
-You can accomplish that with just a rolling pin and a knife of course.
-But I was given this *Pasta Machine years ago as a gift and I love it.
-So I typically use it instead.

 So this meal typically becomes a shared family activity for RancherMan & me here on the homestead.
 Love it!